-The most common causes vary by patient age.
+The most common causes of vaginitis vary by patient age.
 Vulvitis and vulvovaginitis have some of the same causes.

-In children, vaginitis usually involves infection with GI tract flora (nonspecific vulvovaginitis).
-A common contributing factor in girls aged 2 to 6 yr is poor perineal hygiene (eg, wiping from back to front after bowel movements; not washing hands after bowel movements; fingering, particularly in response to pruritus).
+In children, vaginitis usually involves infection with gastrointestinal tract flora (nonspecific vulvovaginitis).
+A common contributing factor in girls aged 2 to 6 years is poor perineal hygiene (eg, wiping from back to front after bowel movements; not washing hands after bowel movements; fingering, particularly in response to pruritus).

 Chemicals in bubble baths or soaps may cause inflammation.